 Ambling steadily, laden with a day’s work, she steps through rice paddies and over irrigation channels churning with dark-brown liquid.
 Covered eyes offer no secrets, glazed over with the reticence of another day in the field.

 Majestic wood-smoke hazily fills the crisp mountain air, settling nonchalantly above petite farming villages nestled snugly in valley creases.
 Azure glacial rivers meander from peak to platter, leisurely conversing with wise, old leathery trees company only to the cattle who graze quietly along the water’s edge.

 Shangri-LaBarnaby Jaco Skinner / Nikon D4 / 14 - 24 f2.8 / Yunnan

 As the fabled Eden ingrained in modern literature by James Hilton’s cult adventure Lost Horizon, Shangri-La embodies everything that is balanced, positive and free about our world, and, if real at all, arguably stems from Tibetan culture some two thousand years ago.
 It sounded wonderful, so we decided to take a look ourselves.

-Snaking our way through this paradise on earth, we pass distinctly Tibetan architecture, old wisened yaks tending well-worked fields, bright-yellow wicker hats set amongst a sea of green vegetation.
-Reds and blues and yellows and wood and grass and hay and sunlight laid out for all to see in the auspicious royalty of Shangri-La’s summer.
+Snaking our way through this paradise on earth we pass distinctly Tibetan architecture, old wisened yaks tending well-worked fields, bright-yellow wicker hats set amongst a sea of green vegetation.
+Reds and blues and yellows and wood and grass and hay and sunlight laid out for all to witness in the auspicious royalty of Shangri-La’s summer.